 Path of Ahimsa

 What life is really all about?
-The first answer that comes to my mind is happiness - I want to be happy and at peace.
+The first answer that comes to my mind is happiness—I want to be happy and at peace.
 I believe many of us feel the same way.
 It wouldn’t be wrong to say that to achieve true happiness, it is essential to cultivate peace with others, harmony with our environment, and contentment within ourselves.
 And how do we achieve this sense of fulfillment?
-It begins with understanding that happiness is not a destination but a journey - woven into the choices we make.
-It flourishes when we learn to live with positive intentions, when we let go of resentment, when we embrace kindness towards all and follow the path of ahimsa - non-violence, non-hurtfulness towards all beings.
+It begins with understanding that happiness is not a destination but a journey—woven into the choices we make.
+It flourishes when we learn to live with positive intentions, when we let go of resentment, when we embrace kindness towards all and follow the path of ahimsa—non-violence, non-hurtfulness toward all beings.

 A Vedic verse defines ahimsa as —

-It is important to note that here non-violence has three aspects—it should not only be reflected in our actions but also in our words and even in our thoughts and intentions.
+It is important to note that here non-violence has three aspects—it should be expressed not just through our actions, but also in the way we speak and even in our thoughts and intentions.

-Showing kindness and compassion towards others brings back the same.
+Showing kindness and compassion toward others brings the same in return.
 On the contrary, harming others not only hurts them but also disrupts our own well-being.
 The law of karma applies here as well.
-If we plant goodness that is kind, helpful and acts ethically, then we will attract positive experiences in future.
+If we plant goodness that is be kind, helpful and act ethically, then we will attract positive experiences in future.
 Just imagine if each one of us only spoke that is true, kind, helpful and necessary, and where gossip has no place and retaliation is unheard of – imagine what kind of world would that be?!

 Along with the belief in the law of karma, another Hindu philosophical tool that forms the foundation of ahimsa and guides us in practicing it is—seeing divinity in everyone.
 When we see the divine in others, we naturally do not wish to harm them.
 This perspective encourages us to treat every living being with love and compassion.